Requirements for Cloud Computing

 - undertaking a risk assessment using the agency’s own processes, if they have them, or those supplied by GCIO in the Risk Assessment Processes: Information Security;

 Agencies are expected to use this process when considering the use of all cloud services.
 The only exception will be when agencies are taking up ICT Common Capability cloud services developed for all-of-government by the GCIO.
 The lead agency developing the cloud ICT Common Capability will undertake the initial assessment and the process will not need to be repeated every time an agency joins the common capability.

 Cloud computing and ICT Assurance

 All cloud computing decisions need to be made in the context of a system-wide ICT assurance process developed by the GCIO, which is mandatory for most agencies within the ICT Functional Leadership mandate.

 The GCIO will provide assurance on cloud risk assessment for all-of-government cloud and agency cloud solutions.
-The assurance will concentrate on high-risk factors such as significant data being held offshore and will include an assessment that the correct guidance and risk-based processes (Cloud Computing: Information Security and Privacy Considerations document) have been applied and followed.
+The assurance will concentrate on high-risk factors such as significant data being held offshore and will include an assessment that the correct guidance and risk-based processes (see Cloud Computing: Information Security and Privacy Considerations) have been applied and followed.

 The GCIO, where necessary, will direct agencies to amend, change or adapt their cloud service use.

 There is a clear expectation that agencies will join common capability cloud solutions if they exist rather than sourcing individual cloud solutions.